 Debt Settlement Attorney v Settlement Company

-In the Wall Street Journal Michelle Singletary wrote this about Debt Settlement service companies “Clients still end up paying as much as 75 percent of what they owe… Only about one in 10 consumers participating in debt-settlement programs end up debt-free in the promised period of time, according to a consumer alert issued recently by the nonprofit National Association of Consumer Bankruptcy Attorneys. ”Debt Settlement Attorneys seem to have a much higher success ratio.
+In the Wall Street Journal Michelle Singletary wrote this about Debt Settlement service companies.
+“Clients still end up paying as much as 75 percent of what they owe.
+Only about one in 10 consumers participating in debt-settlement programs end up debt-free in the promised period of time.
+According to a consumer alert issued recently by the nonprofit National Association of Consumer Bankruptcy Attorneys. ”Debt Settlement Attorneys seem to have a much higher success ratio.”

-What happens according Ed Boltz, president of NACBA is “These particularly vulnerable consumers usually end up getting sued, stuck with outrageous fees, more deeply in debt, and far worse off in terms of their credit score.
+What happens according Ed Boltz, president of NACBA is.
+“These particularly vulnerable consumers usually end up getting sued, stuck with outrageous fees, more deeply in debt, and far worse off in terms of their credit score.
 The problem with debt-settlement programs is they encourage consumers to default on their debts”

 Federal rules now make it illegal for debt-relief services to charge upfront fees.
-But they often misrepresent what they can do and charge up-front fees anyway for a reason.
+Debt Settlement companies often misrepresent what they can do and charge up-front fees anyway for a reason.
 Their plan is to fold the company and start back up in a new state when business runs out.
 They are not supposed to get paid until they successfully settle or reduce a customer’s unsecured debt.
 The companies have to make specific disclosures length of the plan, costs and consequences.
 The reasons these companies do so poor a job compared to an attorney is they can’t sue the creditor back.
 At our office we have over 25 years of experience providing debt relief and bankruptcy services since 1988 as a Debt Settlement and Bankruptcy Attorney.

 How a Debt Settlement Attorney can work.